-Scott Shaw, Director of Services at ThoughtWorks, and Martin Fowler, Chief Scientist at ThoughtWorks, talk about the need for a new relationship between the business department and the IT department.
-Studies have constantly shown that the main culprit for unsuccessful projects lies in miscommunication between the business people and the IT ones.
+Shaw and Fowler talk about the need for a new relationship between the business department and the IT department.
+Studies have shown that projects mostly fail due to miscommunication between the two.

-In DDD, the "ubiquitous language" is central, but it's richness and fluency is hard to render in the object-oriented medium.
-Domain-specific languages hold out the prospect of to express models and application logic in far better suited language.
-In this presentation, Eric Evans talks about how DDD and DSLs works together in complex business applications.
+In DDD, the "ubiquitous language" is central, but it's richness and fluency is hard to render with only OO.
+Eric Evans shows how DDD and DSLs works together in complex business applications.